KyleChambers/MyFriendKMC.github.io/README.md

 ## Welcome!
 More than 5 years managing, designing, and deploying various tasks for MS Exchange and Web Clients.
 Migrated and enhanced various Notes/Domino based applications to MS web based applications.
 Wrote technical manuals, project plans, training manuals and technical/standard-operating procedures.
 Interested in exciting new collaborative environments.

-### About Me
-Here's a quick timeline of how I got where I am today!

 ### Projects

 Here are some of the projects I've worked on: